SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Downstream Adaptation

 \section{Downstream Adaptation}

-We apply \name\ to four tasks: \textbf{(i) audio--visual stream synchronization} — infer frame-level lag and synchrony by comparing aligned audio tokens $\mathbf{A}_t$ with vocal-motion tokens $\mathbf{z}^{\mathrm{voc}}_t$; \textbf{(ii) facial understanding} — infer emotion and head/face actions from the vocal- and ambient-motion tokens; \textbf{(iii) visual speech recognition (VSR)} — infer text from the vocal-motion tokens; \textbf{(iv) visual dubbing} — edit a source face video to match target speech or a reference motion, supporting audio- or video-driven control within a single model.
+We apply \name\ to four tasks (see~\tabref{tab:downstream_heads} for the downstream heads and tokens used in each case): \textbf{(i) audio--visual stream synchronization} — we estimate frame-level lag and synchrony in the frozen shared space by maximizing cosine similarity between aligned audio tokens $\mathbf{A}_t$ and vocal-motion tokens $\mathbf{z}^{\mathrm{voc}}_t$, without any additional head; \textbf{(ii) facial understanding} — we infer emotion and head/face actions by averaging the vocal- and ambient-motion tokens per frame and feeding a single linear classifier; \textbf{(iii) visual speech recognition (VSR)} — we infer text from the vocal-motion tokens using a Conformer encoder and Transformer decoder trained with a CTC/attention hybrid loss; \textbf{(iv) visual dubbing} — we edit a source face video to match target speech or a reference motion by conditioning a WanVACE DiT backbone via an AudioPack adapter that injects either audio tokens $\mathbf{A}_t$ or reference vocal-motion tokens $\mathbf{z}^{\mathrm{voc}}_t$, supporting audio- or video-driven control within a single model.